Cat hair mustache puzzle

 The cat hair mustache puzzle is a puzzle in the 1999 adventure game Gabriel Knight 3: Blood of the Sacred, Blood of the Damned.
 It involves disguising the protagonist, Gabriel Knight, with hair from a cat to steal a motorcycle rental.
 It was created by the producer, Steven Hill, after a puzzle designed by the lead designer, Jane Jensen, was cut due to budgetary reasons.
 The designers disliked the puzzle, but left it in due to time constraints.

-The puzzle has frequently been identified as one of the worst puzzles in the adventure game genre, with one writer going so far as to call it partly responsible for the decline in overall popularity of the genre.
+The puzzle has been called one of the worst puzzles in the adventure game genre.
+It has been used as an example of the strange logic of adventure game puzzles which some authors, such as writer Erik Wolpaw, blamed for a decline of the genre.

 Puzzle and solution

 The puzzle appears in Gabriel Knight 3: Blood of the Sacred, Blood of the Damned, during which the eponymous character is required to impersonate another man, Detective Mosely, and take his motorcycle rental.
 To do this, Gabriel must collect a variety of items.

 Although Mosely does not have a mustache, one of the requirements of the puzzle is nonetheless to create a fake mustache using cat hair.
 The cat hair is acquired by first attaching a strip of masking tape to a small opening at the bottom of a shed door.
 Then a water bottle sprayer (or "spritzer") is used to spray a cat, causing it to run through the shed door opening, leaving some of the cat's fur stuck to the tape, which Gabriel then retrieves.
 Gabriel then uses a packet of maple syrup to attach the cat hair to his face, creating a fake mustache.

 Gabriel must also steal Mosely's passport to use as ID.
 A piece of candy is used to distract Mosely, allowing Gabriel to steal his passport from his pocket.
 However, because Gabriel is now using a fake mustache to impersonate someone who does not have a mustache, Gabriel must use a magic marker to draw a mustache onto Mosely's passport photo.
 Gabriel then heads to Mosely's room to steal his coat and don it, along with a red cap he finds in the lost and found to hide that he is not bald like Mosely.
 He then returns, disguise complete, and is given Mosely's motorcycle rental.